 If you run late because you struggle to pull yourself out of your current task, keep an eye on the clock and give yourself time warnings (much like you’d do for a child who needs to quit playing soon and pick up his or her toys).
 “20 minutes until I need to get ready to leave… 10 minutes…” and so on.

-In a lot of ways, the busy modern world works against the HSP’s thoughtful, conscientious ways.
+In a lot of ways, the busy modern world works against the HSP’s nature.
 While this can create tremendous problems for the sensitive person, it’s nothing to be ashamed or embarrassed of.
 Aren’t we all trying to slow down and find a little more peace?
 Society could learn some lessons from thoughtful and deliberate HSPs.

 You might like: